Originally published on 31st October 2017 Last updated on 19th June 2019

 How Cleaning Was Affected

-Now, don’t get me wrong – my health is a lot better than it used to be, now I’m on a different thyroid medication (NDT) and implementing several things to promote better health, but I’m not superwoman.
+Now, don’t get me wrong – my health is a lot better than it used to be, now I’m on the right thyroid meds for me and implementing several things to promote better health, but I’m not superwoman.
 I’m not in optimal good health just yet.
 I have bad days or weeks (thanks, Hashimoto’s) and some weeks, when I can manage to clean, it’s ten minutes at most and it tends to wipe me out for the rest of the day.

 Or at best, all I can manage is putting a load of laundry in the washing machine before I need to rest and then take on the next task.

-I feel very blessed that I didn’t have to ask my husband to step up and pick up the slack when I became less able, because he could see I was struggling to keep on top of my previous tasks and did it without prompting, but I’ve still lost something.
+I feel very blessed that I have my husband to help too, but I’ve still lost something.
 I’ve lost some control.

 I’ve had the ability to take pride in my home and keep it in a way that keeps my stress and anxiety levels low, taken away.
 It makes me feel inadequate and, at times, pathetic.
 It makes me feel out of control.
 It makes me feel like my health conditions are, yet again, winning.

-If there is a week where I’m having to get all the housework done on my own, for whatever reason, it may look like this: wipe surfaces, then rest.
+If there is a week where I’m having to get all the housework done on my own, for whatever reason, and my health isn’t in the best place, then it may look like this: wipe surfaces, then rest.
 Do washing up, then rest.
 Hoover one room, then rest.
 And you get the idea!

 My whole day becomes based around the need to work my way through the cleaning and it’s never going to be as thorough as how I used to do it, anyway.
 Cutting corners and leaving certain bits out, just so I don’t pass out.
 Some days I’ll start to wipes surfaces and quickly become so light headed that I have to abandon the idea.